GriefMoDz/quickActions/README.md

 ## Frequently Asked Questions:
 1. __Help, I'm using a supported plugin from the "[Compatibility Table](https://github.com/GriefMoDz/quickActions/#compatibility)" but I seem to be missing some settings.
 What do I do?__

-   > Due to how context menus are laid out, plugin settings are only limited to buttons, checkboxes (this includes switch items), and sliders.
-This means that text inputs will be completely unavailable and left ignored for the duration of usage.
+   > ~~Due to how context menus are laid out, plugin settings are only limited to buttons, checkboxes (this includes switch items), and sliders.
+This means that text inputs will be completely unavailable and left ignored for the duration of usage.~~
    >
-   > However you still be able to quickly access the settings of said a plugin by simply selecting its corresponding sub-menu item, where can edit all kinds of text to your hearts content.
+   > ~~However you still be able to quickly access the settings of said a plugin by simply selecting its corresponding sub-menu item, where can edit all kinds of text to your hearts content.~~
+   >
+   > This plug-in is still heavily in beta, meaning that not all settings you see in the 'User Settings' menu will necessarily be found under the Powercord sub-menu.
+I'm trying my best and working around the clock to have them pushed out as soon as possible.
+Please be patient.